-As we all know the majority of the Web development community uses Git or Github in some way or fashion.
+As we all know the majority of the Web development community uses Git.
 The funny part to the whole story is the fact that most developers don’t even know what version they’re using.

-Now, before I get up on my high horse here I’ll preface everything by saying I was in the same boat as the rest of you.
+Before I get up on my high horse I’ll preface everything by saying I was in the same boat as the rest of you.
 Sadly, making sure my version of Git is up to date is the last thing on my mind.
-Thankfully I’ve grown up since those troubled days and now know the value of keeping Git up to date and using the best techniques to keep it that way.
+Thankfully I’ve grown up since those troubled days and finally realize the value of keeping Git up to date and using the best techniques to keep it that way.

 usr/bin directory.
-This is a huge PITA as Git never updates automatically and you’re always dependent on the verison of Git you’ve installed based on the last time you’ve updated XCode command line tools or installed Git locally on your machine.
+This is a huge pita as Git never updates automatically and you’re always dependent on the version of Git you’ve installed based on the last time you’ve updated Xcode command line tools or installed Git locally on your machine.
 This is more of a general problem that you would encounter with a lot of other tools too.
 The best practice is to always have

 /usr/local/bin in use before

-Wanna know what verison of Git you got?
-Open your CLI of choice and type:
+Wanna know what version of Git you got?
+Open your cli of choice and type: